adobe/ferrum/README.md

 In the hypothetical example above, one size() method returns an integer, while the other returns a promise resolving an integer (which makes total sense since it's the size of some database table).
-Even though each method makes sense for itself, there is no way distinguishing; they developer may write a function, expecting an integer…
+Even though each method makes sense for itself, there is no way to distinguish between them; the developer may write a function, expecting an integer…

 Since the method name `size()` is already taken, we cannot even implement the async size interface for `MyLocalTable`.